duanwujie/debian-policy-chinese/policy/ch-relationships.rst

 ::

     Built-Using: grub2 (= 1.99-9), loadlin (= 1.6e-1)

 .. [#]
+   While ``Build-Depends``, ``Build-Depends-Indep`` and ``Build-Depends-Arch`` permit the use of alternative dependencies, these are not normally used by the Debian autobuilders.
+To avoid inconsistency between repeated builds of a package, the autobuilders will default to selecting the first alternative, after reducing any architecture-specific restrictions for the build architecture in question.
+While this may limit the usefulness of alternatives in a single release, they can still be used to provide flexibility in building the same package across multiple distributions or releases, where a particular dependency is met by differently named packages.

+.. [#]
    The relations ``<`` and ``>`` were previously allowed, but they were